-One effective way to Get Out the Vote (GOTV) in your section and community is through phone banking.
-Nonpartisan phone banking is a method of voter contact whereby individuals make calls to rally support for or opposition to a ballot measure, or in the case of GOTV, to ensure voters have a plan to get to the polls.
-When planning your phone banking events, remember the rules that govern NCJW as a 501(c)(3) tax-exempt organization.
-Our tax status allows us to advocate and educate only on policy issues, not candidates.
+One effective way to Get Out the Vote (GOTV) in your Section and community is through phone banking.
+Nonpartisan phone banking is a method of voter contact whereby individuals make calls to rally support/opposition to a ballot measure, or in the case of GOTV, to ensure voters have a plan to get to the polls.
+When planning your phone banking events, remember the rules that govern National Council of Jewish Women (NCJW) as a 501(c)(3) tax-exempt organization allow us to advocate and educate only on policy issues, not candidates.
 While you cannot tell individuals to vote for a specific candidate, party, or ideology, you can emphasize the importance of voting.
 Additionally, you can express positions on ballot measures.

-Phone banking is a great opportunity to develop new leaders, engage civically, energize volunteers, reconnect with NCJW members, and remind others to vote!
-If you have questions about how to organize a GOTV phone bank, please contact Hannah Cohen Smith at hcchensmith@ncjw.org.
+Phone banking is a fantastic opportunity to develop new leaders, engage civically, energize volunteers, reconnect with NCJW members, and remind others to vote!
+If you have questions about how to organize a GOTV phone bank, please contact Faith Williams at fwilliams@ncjw.org.